dosimont/dosimont.github.io/_posts/2017-03-08-parallelizing-alya-input-reading.markdown

 This [page](https://en.wikipedia.org/wiki/STL_(file_format)) offers a good example of a binary format through the STL format specification.

-Another possibility is to use an already-existing description format, such as the [ParaView](http://www.paraview.org/Wiki/ParaView/Data_formats) format.
+Another possibility is to use an already-existing description format, such as the ones used by [ParaView](http://www.paraview.org/Wiki/ParaView/Data_formats).
 Basically, it seems that such formats are composed of a binary, which contains the data, and a separate xml file containing the metadata.
-Another exemple following this structure is [VTK](http://www.paraview.org/Wiki/ParaView/Data_formats).
+An exemple following this structure is [VTK](http://www.cacr.caltech.edu/~slombey/asci/vtk/vtk_formats.simple.html).
 Thes question is: are one of these file formats able to represent all the data required by Alya?
 If yes, the idea would be to follow one of the popular _standard_ format.
 Some [fortran libraries](http://xml-fortran.sourceforge.net/) already exist to parse/generate xml, which could be convenient to deal with the metadata.

+This page explains the [parallel pipeline](http://www.vtk.org/Wiki/VTK/Parallel_Pipeline) used by VTK.

 # Parallel Workflow